 After you’ve completed your apprenticeship, you can apply for your journeyman electrician license.
 Every state in the United States requires electricians to be certified and licensed.
 Many states expect proof of hours spent working as a both an apprentice and journeyman, so it’s important to save all your pay stubs, tax info, and/or school transcripts.

-A master electrician is an electrician who is highly knowledgeable and has vast experience working as an electrician and has been formally tested to prove it!
+A master electrician is an electrician who is highly knowledgeable and has vast experience working as an electrician and has been formally tested.
 To be eligible to become a master electrician, you must work for a minimum of four years as a journeyman electrician.
 Once you’ve met your state’s experience requirements, you can apply to sit for the exam.
 You can also take additional exams which will certify you as a master electrician in specialty areas such as signs, alarms, and telecommunications.

 Different Electrician Degrees

-The diploma route is perfect for those who want to get on the fast-track by learning the trade and quickly hitting the field as an apprentice.
+The diploma route is perfect for those who want to get on the fast-track by learning the trade and quickly get into the field as an apprentice.
 It only takes a year to earn a diploma, and then you are ready for an apprenticeship.
 Courses typically taught in a diploma or certificate program are Intro to Electricity, Residential Wiring, Commercial Wiring, and Code.
 Many seasoned electricians choose to go back for certifications and diplomas, as well.
 It’s a great alternative for brushing up on their skills or learn new ones.
 Be sure that the program you choose allows you to apply your academic credits to your apprenticeship.

 Going for the associate degree not only teaches the students about everything to do with electrical work, but the student also must take general education courses.
 Associate degree programs are a well-rounded educational path that takes 2-4 years, depending on whether you go to school full or part-time.
 Associate degree programs will teach students Alternating Current Methods, Accident Prevention, Electrical Drawing and Blueprint Reading, Electrical Systems Analysis, along with other fundamental courses.
-The benefit to the associate degree is that you are prepared to transition directly to apprentice, right after graduation.
+The benefit to the associate degree is that you are prepared to transition directly to apprentice right after graduation.
 It also can be applied toward a bachelor’s degree, if that is the direction you plan on going.
 Many apprenticeships accept associate degree credits, but students still has to do the full 4-5 years of the apprenticeship program.

 Before you can even become an apprentice, you must pass an algebra and functions test, as well as a reading comprehension exam.
 If at first you don’t succeed, you must wait six months before you can try again.
 Most of the training the apprentice will experience is through hands-on with an experienced electrician.
 There still will be some classroom training, as well.